 Additional Mental Health Resources:

-REMEMBER: You are NOT expected to be a mental health expert, make the warm hand off and let the resources do the rest!
+REMEMBER: You are NOT expected to be a mental health expert; make the warm hand off and let the resources do the rest!
 In other words, you are working with the student to help them access the valuable resources that are available to them.
 Please support them in making the connection.